hawkw/hawkw.github.io/index.md

 # eliza weisman

-## who?

-I'm a [programmer](/code) and occasional [artist](/portfolio), based in California.
-I like writing the kind of software a lot of people don't think about that often these days: low-level systems software and infrastructure.
+I'm a [programmer](#code), a computer enthusiast, an occasional [artist](/portfolio), and a ["neural oscillator of uncertain significance"][oscillator], operating out of California's San Francisco Exclusion Zone.
+I like writing the kind of software a lot of people don't think about too often these days: low-level systems software, operating systems, and infrastructure.

 I'm currently working on open source networking infrastructure for cloud-native applications at [buoyant.io](https://buoyant.io).

+* * *

-## what?
+## Code

-The main projects I'm currently working on include:
+Here are some of the main things I'm working on:

 + **[mnemOS]: A hobby operating system for small computers ([website][mnemOS]|[github][mnemOS-gh])**